pekimnjenga/realestate/README.md

 - Code is deployed to Truehost via FTP
 - Dependencies installed via cPanel terminal
 - App runs live on production domain

+### Search Optimisation Engine
+The site is optimized for search engine visibility and brand authority through indexization of my home route.
+### Strategy
+-Selective Indexing Strategy – Only homepage is indexed; other routes are crawlable but excluded from search results (noindex, follow)
+-Canonical Tag Logic – Prevents duplicate content and reinforces page identity -Structured Data (Schema Markup) – JSON-LD for RealEstateAgent with logo, address, and contact info -Open Graph & Twitter Cards – Enhanced previews for social sharing -Favicon – Branded tab and mobile bookmark visibility -Sitemap Management – Clean sitemap.xml submitted to Google Search Console(has only the home route)

+### Search Engine Optimization (SEO)
+The site is strategically optimized for search engine visibility and brand authority, with a focus on indexing only the homepage for clean, branded search results.

+### Strategy Overview
+-Selective Indexing – Only the homepage is indexed; all other routes (/about, /listings, /blogs, /contact) are crawlable but excluded from search results using noindex, follow directives
+-Canonical Tag Logic – Each route declares its own canonical URL to prevent duplicate content and reinforce page identity -Structured Data (Schema Markup) – JSON-LD schema for RealEstateAgent includes logo, address, contact info, and business description for rich search previews
+-Open Graph & Twitter Cards – Social media previews are enhanced with custom titles, descriptions, and branded imagery -Favicon & Apple Touch Icon – Branded tab icon and mobile bookmark visibility for consistent identity across platforms -Sitemap Management – A clean sitemap.xml submitted to Google Search Console includes only the homepage, reinforcing the selective indexing strategy

 ## 👨‍💻 Developer Contact